Qatar's missing plane mystery continues

 Passenger Jeff Howell took to Twitter to say that he still had no information from the airline, only that there was a new bus booked for 2pm.

 The plane had arrived 10 hours late on Sunday as QR914 from Adelaide.
-This plane was later grounded in Auckland airport without a reason given.
+This plane was later grounded for repairs at Auckland Airport.

 The 777-300ER plane was one of those drafted onto the route from Doha to Auckland with a stopover in South Australia.
 This plane is reportedly still out of service and remains in Auckland.